williamz2198/apcsa-freedom-project/tool/learning-log.md

 * tried to create a node that interacts when clicked
 * using the documentation and the script, I managed to make the icon display sometimes in the output when it is clicked
 * however, i want to make a tile interactive and need to test how to make a tile work the same way

+### 1/5/25

+* as a group, we decided to connect our projects on godot with github so we can collaborate
+* I created some sprite of buildings and the character so we could get started on our project
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc